pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 2. Define a new CTE within a CTE.
 3. Use CTE in subquery.
 4. Use CTE in UPDATE/DELETE/INSERT statements.
-5. CTE name conflicts with other table name.
+5. CTE name conflicts with other table names.
 6. Join CTE with other tables/CTE.
 7. Use expression with CTE.